 Some people say that’s not “real” hiking or backpacking.
-I’m a firm believer in hiking the way that makes sense for you.
-For me, at this point in my life (namely, as someone who is still employed), I need to work on my laptop at night.
-But, to be honest, I also like hot showers and warm beds.
+I disagree, as I’m a firm believer in hiking in the way that makes sense for you.
+For me, motels worked because I’m still employed and need to work on my laptop at night.
+And, to be honest, I also like hot showers and warm beds.

-I was going to go with Crocs next, because I’ve seen a lot of experienced campers using them.
+I was going to try Crocs on my next adventure hiking the Arizona Trail, mainly because I’ve seen a lot of experienced campers using them.
 However, they’re not cheap (about $45) and they’re probably as heavy as my Keens.
-So I polled a bunch of pro hikers and many recommended I purchase Vivo Barefoot shoes.
+So I polled a bunch of pro hikers and many recommended I purchase Vivo Barefoot camp shoes.
 The downside?
-They’re $80 at Vivo, although I got them for $60 on Amazon.
-Still pricey.
+They’re $80 at Vivo, although I scored a pair for $60 on Amazon.

 How Are They?

 I now have used the Vivo Barefoot camp shoes on my thru-hike of the Arizona Trail and on sections of the North Country Trail, and I love them!
 The shoes are super light and fit according to size.
 While the holes do let some dirt and grit in, it’s nothing major.
 And the holes make them great for fording streams and rivers.